Solar-cell efficiency: History

-As of 2024, the world record for solar cell efficiency is 47.6%, set in May 2022 by Fraunhofer ISE, with a III-V four-junction concentrating photovoltaic (CPV) cell.
-This beat the previous record of 47.1%, set in 2019 by multi-junction concentrator solar cells developed at National Renewable Energy Laboratory (NREL), Golden, Colorado, USA, which was set in lab conditions, under extremely concentrated light.
-The record in real-world conditions is held by NREL, who developed triple junction cells with a tested efficiency of 39.5%.
+Until 2024 the record was 47.1%, set in 2019 by multi-junction concentrator solar cells developed at National Renewable Energy Laboratory (NREL), Golden, Colorado, USA, which was set in lab conditions, under extremely concentrated light.

+In early 2026, Fraunhofer ISE announceed a 34.2% efficient module.
+The module used triple III-V germanium cells.
+The unit was an adaptation of its space cell to the terrestrial solar spectrum.

-Factors affecting energy conversion efficiency
+Factors affecting energy efficiency

 The factors affecting energy conversion efficiency were expounded in a landmark paper by William Shockley and Hans Queisser in 1961.
 See Shockley–Queisser limit for more detail.

 Thermodynamic-efficiency limit and infinite-stack limit

 The Shockley–Queisser limit for the efficiency of a single-junction solar cell under unconcentrated sunlight at 273 K. This calculated curve uses actual solar spectrum data, and therefore the curve is wiggly from IR absorption bands in the atmosphere.
 This efficiency limit of ~34% can be exceeded by multijunction solar cells.

 If one has a source of heat at temperature T_{s} and cooler heat sink at temperature T_{c}, the maximum theoretically possible value for the ratio of work (or electric power) obtained to heat supplied is 1-T_{c}/T_{s}, given by a Carnot heat engine.
 If we take 6000 K for the temperature of the sun and 300 K for ambient conditions on earth, this comes to 95%.

 In 1981, Alexis de Vos and Herman Pauwels showed that this is achievable with a stack of an infinite number of cells with band gaps ranging from infinity (the first cells encountered by the incoming photons) to zero, with a voltage in each cell very close to the open-circuit voltage, equal to 95% of the band gap of that cell, and with 6000 K blackbody radiation coming from all directions.
 However, the 95% efficiency thereby achieved means that the electric power is 95% of the net amount of light absorbed – the stack emits radiation as it has non-zero temperature, and this radiation must be subtracted from the incoming radiation when calculating the amount of heat being transferred and the efficiency.
 They also considered the more relevant problem of maximizing the power output for a stack being illuminated from all directions by 6000 K blackbody radiation.
 In this case, the voltages must be lowered to less than 95% of the band gap (the percentage is not constant over all the cells).
 The maximum theoretical efficiency calculated is 86.8% for a stack of an infinite number of cells, using the incoming concentrated sunlight radiation.
 When the incoming radiation comes only from an area of the sky the size of the sun, the efficiency limit drops to 68.7%.